-Use of particularly hazardous substances, such as select carcinogens, reproductive toxins or acute toxins may require prior review/approval to ensure adequate controls are in place to protect the workers.
-OH&S will be available to review and make recommendations for additional employee protection protocols.
+The use of particularly hazardous substances, such as select carcinogens, reproductive toxins, or acute toxins may require prior review/approval to ensure adequate controls are in place to protect the workers.
+EHS will be available to review and make recommendations for additional employee protection protocols.